 Loan repayments are tied to the monthly revenue of the business.
 So, for example, if a DTC brand ends up making a lot of money in one particular month, the repayment installment would go up this month.
 Respectively, it would go down in low-revenue months.

 There are several platforms that provide this kind of funding.
 Shopify provides tailored offers to its merchants via Shopify Capital.
 Clearbanc provides capital and loans based on business metrics and revenue data.

-What’s good about this option is that lenders provide initial operational capital for DTC brands to set up, make and market products, and the brands can pay back as they grow in sales.
+What’s good about this option is that hard money lenders provide initial operational capital for DTC brands to set up, make and market products, and the brands can pay back as they grow in sales.
 Working with a hard money lender is a great option that should be considered seriously when trying to acquire the capital to get started.

 With platforms like Indie.vc and private equity firms like, hybrid funding is becoming a new form investment source for DTC brands.
 Lenders not only lend capital to the entrepreneur but expert guidance as well.
 They also own a small portion of the company in exchange.
 Hybrid funding is mutually beneficial and calls for investor involvement.